empayg/empayg.github.io/docs.md

 iii.
 Go to /create to create a service.

 iv.
-Connect or create your Stripe account, which will be used to pay out the revenues from the service you create.
+Create a new service.

 v.
-Create a new service.

-vi.
-Integrate the service in your website as the details given below.
+Integrate the service in your website as per the details given below.

 Widget script code
 ```html